rrkkee015/GSU/ProjectProposal.md

 2. Each time the player levels up, new types of enemies are introduced.
 3. Types of enemies:
    - **3-1.
 Minions**: Basic enemies that appear in large numbers.
    - **3-2.
+Molotov Thrower**: Throws firebombs at the player from a distance.
+   - **3-3.
+Fast Chaser**: Approaches the player much faster than other enemies.
+   - **3-4.
+Mine Layer**: Lays mines on the field that explode when the player gets close.
+   - **3-5.
+Splitter**: When killed, splits into two enemies, up to three times (max 8 total from one).
+   - **3-6.
 Mid-bosses**: Stronger enemies with unique attack patterns or abilities.
-   - **3-3.
+   - **3-7.
 Boss (Phase 1)**: A boss character that possesses all the abilities the player had at the start.
+When its HP drops to 1%, it fully restores HP and enters phase 2.
-   - **3-4.
-Boss (Phase 2)**: A boss that has mastered a single random element, representing an awakened character with ultimate proficiency in that element.
+   - **3-8.
+Boss (Phase 2)**: The boss has mastered a single random element, representing an awakened character with ultimate proficiency in that element.
+The game screen dramatically shifts to black and white during this phase.

+## 5-4.
+Map Design

+- The map is an infinitely large open field, allowing for free movement and large-scale enemy encounters.

 ---